-Treatments for primary sclerosing cholangitis focus on reducing signs and symptoms of the disease as it progresses.
-Primary sclerosing cholangitis progresses slowly, but it usually ends in liver failure and the need for a liver transplant.
-Many medications have been studied in people with primary sclerosing cholangitis, but so far none has been proved to slow or reverse the liver damage associated with this disease.
+Treatments for primary sclerosing cholangitis focus on managing complications and monitoring liver damage.
+Many medications have been studied in people with primary sclerosing cholangitis, but so far none have been found to slow or reverse the liver damage associated with this disease.

 Treatment for itching